apache/accumulo-website/tour/conditional-writer.md

  3. Thread 2 reads `id0001:location:home`
  4. Thread 1 replaces `Dr` with `Drive`
  5. Thread 2 replaces `New York` with `NY`
- 6. Thread 1 sets key `id0001:location:home` with its modifications
+ 6. Thread 1 sets key `id0001:location:home` to `1007 Mountain Drive, Gotham, New York`
- 7. Thread 2 sets key `id0001:location:home` with its modifications
+ 7. Thread 2 sets key `id0001:location:home` to `1007 Mountain Dr, Gotham, NY`

 In this situation the changes made by Thread 1 are lost, ending up with `1007 Mountain Dr, Gotham, NY` instead of `1007 Mountain Drive, Gotham, NY`.
 To correctly handle this, Accumulo offers the [ConditionalWriter].
-The ConditionalWriter atomically checks conditions on a row and only applies a mutation if all are satisfied.
+The ConditionalWriter atomically checks conditions on a row and only applies a mutation when all are satisfied.

 ## Exercise